 How dangerous is the Rainier volcano today?

 It’s considered one of the most dangerous volcanoes in the world.
 Nearby Mount St. Helens erupted in 1980, so we’ve seen that eruptions still happen in modern times.
 Nobody really knows when Rainier’s next eruption will be.
 This map shows the communities that will be in danger in the case of a major eruption.
-Seattle should be ok, but Tahoma and Puyallup could be in danger.
+Seattle should be fine, but Tacoma and Puyallup could be in danger.

 Can you make Rainier part of a Washington road trip?